International Investors: Harm or Help

 For your concern, Indonesia does not need complains anymore, it needs encouragement, motivation, creative ideas, and optimism.
 I come to this forum to embrace this message.
 And speaking of which, you are talking to a 17 year old right now.

-28. sputjam Says:
+28. sputjam says:

 benefits to locals from foreign investment is minimal, due to low labour cost.
 Foreign investors get to use subsidised fuel and power, tax breaks etc.